rumkin/plant/packages/plant/readme.md

 (options:ResponseOptions) -> Request
 ```

 Creates and configure response options.
-Headers passed as WhatWG instance should
+Headers passed as WebAPI instance should
 have mode 'none'.

 #### ResponseOptions